This Easy Tiramisu with Bourbon is a sweet Southern twist on an Italian classic, and is perfect for both Date Night and parties!

 Does anyone else get a little giddy at the thought of tiramisu?
 I mean, the name itself whispers of the exotically delicious, doesn’t it?!
 “Tiramisu” — just try saying it out loud without getting a little bit excited.
 (You can’t, can you?)

 This Italian sweet is both light and rich, sweet with hints of bitter– it is perfection.
 Oh, and there’s a drop or two of booze in there.
 (You know, just to add a little something extra!)

 This version swaps out the more traditional rum for a little Kentucky bourbon.
 (Rum isn’t really Italian anyway, is it?)
-This Bourbon Tiramisu is perfect for family dinners, date nights, parties– and I can assure you, for midnight snacking!
+This Easy Tiramisu with Bourbon is perfect for family dinners, date nights, parties– and I can assure you, for midnight snacking!

-To make a batch of Bourbon Tiramisu, you’ll need– of course– some bourbon.
+To make a batch of this bourbon-licious and easy tiramisu, you’ll need– of course– some bourbon.
 If you’d like to do more than sip Kentucky Whiskey, though, you’ll also need to pick up a some mascarpone– which is an Italian cream cheese that is worth looking for!
 You should be able to find it in good grocery stores somewhere near the fancy cheeses.